amarjeetkhera/Fake-News-Detector-and-Explainer/README.md

 ## Project Overview

 This project focuses on building a Fake News Detector model to classify fake and real news.
 In today's globally connected world, social media plays an important role in everyday life.
 It is no longer a luxury but rather a necessity without which it is hard to imagine the existence of the modern world.
 However, this interconnectedness also facilitates the rapid spread of misinformation, making it crucial to develop tools that can identify and mitigate the impact of fake news.
-This project aims to address this challenge by creating a robust fake news detection system that not only classifies news articles and headlines but also provides explanations for its predictions and fake-checks them.
+This project aims to address this challenge by creating a robust fake news detection system that not only classifies news articles and headlines but also provides explanations for its predictions and fact-checks them.

 ## Description

-The dataset used in this project combines news data from different sources such as Twitter fake news data, samples from Gossipcop and Politifact datasets and as well as data with synthetically generated fake news.
-The combined data was cleaned and preprocessed and then an LSTM model was trained on the dataset.
-The predictions made by the LSTM model are further fed into the next layer of Mistral API which checks the prection and explains the prediction made as well as fact-checks the prediction.
+To build a robust fake news detection system, this project employs a multi-source dataset, combining Twitter fake news, samples from Gossipcop and Politifact, and synthetically generated content.
+After thorough cleaning and preprocessing, an LSTM model was trained to classify news articles as real or fake.
+The model's predictions are then passed to the Mistral API, which generates comprehensive explanations and performs fact-checking, providing a layer of validation and insight into the model's reasoning.

+Upcoming planned enhancements include implementing a feedback loop that utilizes the Mistral API's fact-checking results for model retraining, optimizing its classification accuracy.

 ### Dataset Summary